NoraYounes/Fake_News_Detection/README.md

 - Is the article true or false?
 - What is the accuracy of the predictive model?
 - Fake news has many sources, where do most of them come from?

+> ## Communication Protocols

+The communication methods selected for this project include:

+1. Slack: primary channel for messaging during meetings and is used to share resources/project files